Terms and Conditions of the Metaalunie 1 January 2019

 17.3.
-If the Client fails to fulfill its payment obligation, it is obliged to comply with a request from the Contractor for a tender of payment instead of the agreed amount.
+If the Client fails to fulfil its payment obligation, it is obliged to comply with a request from the Contractor for a tender of payment instead of the agreed amount.

 17.4.
-The Client’s right to offset its claims against the Contractor or to suspend the fulfillment of its obligations is excluded, unless the Contractor has been granted a suspension of payments or is bankrupt or the statutory debt adjust- ment scheme applies to the Contractor.
+The Client’s right to offset its claims against the Contractor or to suspend the fulfilment of its obligations is excluded, unless the Contractor has been granted a suspension of payments or is bankrupt or the statutory debt adjustment scheme applies to the Contractor.